ygfalcon/Solsniper-zero/README.md

 - **Mempool transaction rate** — approximate number of transactions per second seen in the mempool for each token.
 - **Whale wallet activity** — share of liquidity held by very large accounts.
+- **Mempool ranking** — tokens are scored by volume spikes, liquidity and known wallet activity to surface high-potential listings.

 These metrics are gathered automatically by the on-chain scanners and fed into `run_simulations`.  `RiskManager.adjusted()` now factors them directly into the